kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! info
     - Offline download link: [https://www.youtube.com/watch?v=Td74vBNPrW0](../../content/video/lascia.mp4)

-- It may also be interesting to know who some of the other people in the group are, especially one particular woman in glasses on the left.
+- It may also be interesting to know who some of the other people in the group are, especially one particular woman in glasses on the left which could possibly be Carmen Cano, Domingo's sister.
 - It is also interesting to note that they have managed to make a lament sound like a funeral march which, I believe, is intentional.
+- At the time I saw this I didn't really understand what I was looking at as nothing made any sense other than Domingo was "getting me back" for not allowing him to control me in 2014.

+!!! info "Interestingly"
+    - I saw a collection of Youtube videos of him in musical scenarios where I felt a girl may be being targeted.

 ## Sunday 16th June Alicante airport

-- On my return from Dublin to Alicante, I'm walking towards the arrivals hall and I see him standing there waiting for someone
+- On my return from Dublin to Alicante, I'm walking towards the arrivals hall and I see him standing there waiting.
-- I can't believe it could be him, I'm horrified actually
+- I can't believe it could be him, I'm horrified actually.
-- I pull my hat down over my eyes and rush through
+- I pull my hat down over my eyes and rush through.
-- I forget about this, thinking I must have made a mistake, because it's so weird
+- I forget about this, thinking I must have made a mistake, because it's so weird.
-- There is no way he could have known about the flight details without having access to my google account, or a connection to someone who has access to flight databases which is what I thought at the time because I had no idea I was hacked at that time.
+- There is no way he could have known about the flight details without having access to my Google account, or a connection to someone who has access to flight databases which is what I thought at the time because I had no idea I was hacked at that time.

 !!! warning
     - It seems to me that him meeting me off my flight from Dublin on this evening would have been the beginning of something physically sexual and likely porn-related and criminal.
+    - I believe now that I had been sexually groomed online, and drugged, in order that I might easily welcome a sexual relationship with this man on this evening.
+    - However, the truth of the set up would have been to get me in a situation where they could produce some gang-rape related porn, similar to what had happened to me when I was a child, and this was going to be monetized around porn networks and paid-for chat groups.
+    - I believe they already had an audience ready and waiting for this.

 ## Back in Denia

-- I run a block list on his followers and who he's following
+- I run a block list on his followers and who he's following.
 - I'm worried they're after my account so I take steps to protect it.

 ## Monday 19th June

+- I quit my job but I don't have another one to go to.
-- To everyone's shock and surprise, I go to practice the piano at the conservatory
+- To everyone's shock and surprise, I go to practice the piano at the conservatory.
-- This was not what they intended, and I knew that very well
+- This was not what they intended, and I knew that very well.
-- I still couldn't believe that everyone would want me out.
-There was no reason for it, so I went back
+- But how dare they treat a student like that.
+I couldn't believe at that time that such behavior could be considered normal, and protected by the school board, as I understand it is now.
-- I'm also stubborn and deeply against injustices of all kinds
+- I'm also stubborn and deeply against injustices of all kinds.
-- I walk my talk as much as possible
+- However, my child sexual abuse history has made me utterly intolerant of injustices to children and I knew very well that if Domingo and his associates were able to behave in such a way to an adult student, they would most definitely be doing similar to minors.
+- I also realized that if I backed down and ran away, the evil would just grow and grow.
+- I had no idea that running away was not actually what they really wanted, although perhaps that's what some of the teachers assumed.
+It's unclear how much people know about the porn connection.

 ## Rest of June

 - I practice every day at the conservatory.
 - I feel sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.

+!!! info "In retrospect"
+    - I don't realize I'm being recorded doing this via my mobile phone.
+I find this out when the hackers reveal themselves to me, from September 2023 onwards, and they repeat parts of conversations I've had that they heard back to me in fake Twitter account profiles or similar.
+    - I don't realize it is highly likely I'm being filmed with secret cameras in my flat too.

+## The beach

+- I go to the beach every afternoon.
+- I feel like I'm being followed.
+- I walk up to the area of the beach that has a restaurant and a bar.
+- The bar plays Back to Black while two people who look like the trumpet teacher and Ana walk by.
+- It's all set ups and contrived events designed to terrorize me.
+- It is indeed very stressful and I'm still feeling enormously sexually aroused all the time and I cannot think straight.

+## Twitter

-- I'm still having the communication via Twitter posts with @jctot19 who is apparently the trumpet teacher.
+- I'm still having the communication via Twitter posts with `@jctot19` who is, apparently, the trumpet teacher.
-- This account posts communications that are very clearly to me.
+- This account posts communications that are very clearly intended for me.
 - There are posts about Ana, British women, other things.
-- There are posts with a woman with hair flying which is the same picture I see on the American fake account in August.
+- There are posts with a woman with hair flying which is a trigger picture that I see on the American fake account in August, the account I ended up having a prolonged DM with a Christmas 2023.
-- There are posts with pictures of hanging seaweed which is an art installation that will be revealed to me in July as something Ana the violin teacher was connected to.
+- There are posts with pictures of hanging seaweed, which is an art installation that will be revealed to me in July as something Ana the violin teacher was connected to.
+- It's as if they are teasing, posting things that they hope will upset me.
+- Suddenly I'm seeing a lot of porn on my Twitter timeline.
+- A porn video pops up on my timeline which looks like the trumpet teacher and Ana so I look at it.
+It is extremely violent and he is holding her by the neck and throwing her around the kitchen.
+It certainly wasn't actually Ana but the woman was similar.
+It may have been the trumpet, his back was to the camera.